zheng-wang/irontest/README.md

 Under the Endpoint Details tab, enter SOAP Address `http://localhost:8081/soap/article` which is the address of the sample Article web service bundled with Iron Test.
 Ignore Username and Password fields as they are not used in this test case.

-Under the Invocation tab, click Generate Request button.
+Under the Invocation tab, click the menu dropdown button and select Generate Request.
 Click Load button to load the WSDL, select WSDL Operation `updateArticleByTitle`, and click OK.
 A sample request is generated.

 Modify the request for updating article2.
 Click the Invoke button to try it out and you'll see a SOAP response in the right pane.